We plant about 20 trees every year on behalf of the public

 Another Friends of Brockwell Park free walk.

-A Sunday in October tbc 2pm at the Clock Tower
+Meet Sunday 9 October at 2pm at the Clock Tower

 Dr. Roy Vickery of the South London Botanical Institute will speak about 'Uses of our Wild Plants'.